nishchala/speech-emotion-classification/README.md

 ## Future Scope -

 - Train and test Deep learning model to test the audio data
-- Need to consider various methods like augmentation and test its impact on model performance
+- Need to consider various methods like data augmentation and test its impact on model performance